rodyonraskolnikov/rfm-segmentation-retention-analysis/README.md

 | **Champions / Loyal Big-Spenders** | VIP tier, milestone rewards, beta access |
 | **At-Risk** | ₺200 “We Miss You” credit, win-back email, survey + credit |
 | **Emerging (New + Promising + Potential)** | Welcome bonus, ride bundles, referral multipliers, geo-targeted deals (Kadıköy, İzmir, etc.)

+## 7. Closing Note

+Working through this project turned raw spreadsheets into something far more meaningful—a clear picture of how people actually use BiTaksi.
+Along the way I sharpened my data-wrangling skills, learned to translate numbers into stories, and saw firsthand how even simple models like RFM can drive focused strategy.
+What began as a technical exercise ended as a reminder that good analysis is really about understanding people and meeting them where they are.